alittera/gcn/README.md

-# Graph Convolutional Networks
+# Simplifying Graph Convolutional Networks

-This is a TensorFlow implementation of Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper:
+This is a TensorFlow implementation of Simplified Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper:

 Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017)
+Wu , Zhang ,de Souza Jrm, [Simplifying Graph Convolutional Networks (https://arxiv.org/pdf/1902.07153)

 For a high-level explanation, have a look at our blog post: